lpposselt/SGG/README.md

 ## Data

 This folder will contain the dataset used for the word embeddings.
 I'll make it available as soon as I verify any copyright restrictions.
+So f

 ## Tables